 Raising the Dead; 1968 The city of San Diego steps in, to declare the cemetery, abandoned.
-The following year all head stones, and markers were razed and discarded into a ravine behind Mt.
+The following year all headstones, and markers were razed and discarded into a ravine behind Mt.
 Hope Cemetery.
 Public outrage followed several publicized photos of the remains of the headstones.
-The only known public mass grave of head stones took place at Mt.
+The only known public mass grave of headstones took place at Mt.
 Hope Cemetery.
 Two monuments were erected as well, one at Pioneer park, and the other at Mt.
 Hope.
-Some of the bodies (paid by the surviving family) were re interred in other cemeteries.
+Some of the bodies (paid by the surviving family) were re-interred in other cemeteries.
 The majority of bodies still remain under the lush green park grass.
-The exact number of bodies varies by who one talks too.
-This over lay shows near exact known burial locations.
+The exact number of bodies varies by who one talks to.
+This overlay shows near-exact known burial locations.

 Ghost and spirits seek redemption.
 Is of little surprise that Mission Hills Park is supposed “very” haunted.
 Oral History presented by pioneerpark.net by Valerie Goodpaster.
 Recounts urban stories from her youth about a ghostly lady that supposedly would rise from a grave.